 COMPLETING YOUR SAFETY TRAINING

 Laboratory safety training is mandatory for all individuals working in a laboratory setting.
 The training schedule can be found on the Work & Research Safety Training page.
 Information regarding scheduling and registration will be sent out prior to the beginning of each semester.
 For more information on how to register, please contact Environmental Health & Safety at email@example.com.
 The Employee Safety Training handout should be completed by you and your supervisor.
 You should also speak with your supervisor to determine whether you need any other safety training (e.g. Radiation Safety).

-Visit the Environmental Health & Research Safety website for more information.
+Visit the Environmental Health & Safety (EHS) website for more information.

 GETTING YOUR PHOTO TAKEN